Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Minorization Can Become a Liability as Dimension Increases

 where $a \in (0,1)$ is arbitrary. \end{proposition} \begin{remark} The function~$V$ is called a drift function, and~$C$ is called a small set. $(A1)$ and $(A2)$ are referred to as drift and minorization conditions, respectively. \end{remark}

 Proposition~\ref{pro:rosen} gives the following upper bound on $\rho_*^{\mbox{{ TV}}}$:

 Note that $(1+2L+\lambda d)/(1+d)< 1$, so there always exists an~$a$ such that $\hat{\rho}_{\mbox{{ Ros}}} < 1$.
-In the remainder of this section, we argue that this method is likely to fail when the Markov chain is high dimensional.
+In the remainder of this section, we demonstrate how this method can fail when the Markov chain is high dimensional.
 The problem appears to be the nonexistence of a minorization condition with a small value of $\gamma$.